 Congruence of Triangle Criterion

-The criteria for congruence of triangles class 7 is explained using two axiom rules.
+The criteria for congruent triangles class 7 is explained using two axiom rules.

 SSS Congruence Rule (Side – Side – Side)